BolajiAyodeji/chat-with-siri/README.md

 ## API Keys Guide

-To enable users or even non-developers to test the application in production if they want to, I've added a form where they can enter their API keys for both OpenAI and ElevenLabs (so I don't have to cover the costs and deal with request overload—this is a basic demo for now).
+To enable anyone to test the application in production if they want to, I've added a form where they can enter their API keys for both OpenAI and ElevenLabs (so I don't have to cover the costs and deal with request overload since this is a basic demo for now).
 This is a good way for anyone to test the application without having to clone and run it locally.
 To create both API keys (if you don't have one already), **kindly read this section of [the tutorial]() (TBA)**.
-Once you have the keys, you can enter them in the form and start chatting with Siri :).
+Once you have the keys, click on the settings icon at the top section of the page, and enter them in the form provided.
+You can repeat the same process to update the keys.

 > [!WARNING]
 >
-> **Both API keys are stored in [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and are not saved to any database (they're stored on your local computer and you can [read the code](./app/components/storeApiKeys.tsx) yourself).
-They are also not sent to any server or third-party service**.
+> **Both API keys are stored on your local computer and are not saved to any database or sent to any server/third-party service (they're stored in [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and you can [read the code](./app/components/storeApiKeys.tsx) yourself)**.
 The keys are only used to make API requests on your behalf each time you want to use the app.
-This is safe and secure for anyone to use if you guarantee that no one else has access to your computer or browser.
+This is safe and secure for anyone to use **if you guarantee that no one else has access to your computer or browser**.
 I used `sessionStorage` and not `localStorage` so that the keys are cleared when you close the browser tab or window.
 This is a good way to ensure that your keys are not stored for a long time and are not accessible to anyone else.
 You can always enter the keys again when next you want to use the app :).

+Enjoy chatting with Siri!

 ## Repo Stats Summary